windows7lake/json2dart/README.md

 # json2dart
-Android Studio plugin use for prasing json to dart class with safe type convert.
-It will generate a dart file named "safe_convert.dart" to ensure dart object can get a default value.
-When you need a `int` type, but the server give you a `String` type, it will auto convert `String` to `int` and make sure that it has a default value such as '0'.
+Android Studio plugin use for prasing json to dart class with safe type convert.\n It will generate a dart file named "safe_convert.dart" to ensure dart object can get a default value.\n When you need a `int` type, but the server give you a `String` type, it will auto convert `String` to `int` and make sure that it has a default value such as '0'.
 For Example:
 ```dart